meghapsimatrix/meta_sig_website/content/seminar/2024-25-seminars.md

 date: 2024-09-30
 ---

+## May 16, 2025, 10 am CDT (Note the special time!)

+***Individual Participant Data Meta-Analysis Projects: Rationale, Concepts and Pitfalls***

+- Speaker: [Dr. Richard Riley](https://www.birmingham.ac.uk/staff/profiles/applied-health/riley-richard), University of Birmingham

+- Description: In this talk, I will provide an introduction to Individual Participant Data (IPD) meta-analysis projects [1].
+I will explain their rationale, advantages and key steps, and discuss various examples including the examination of treatment effects, treatment-covariate interactions, test accuracy, prognostic factors and risk prediction models.
+I will also highlight some of their challenges and pitfalls.
+Intended for a broad audience, the talk will help those considering, undertaking or appraising IPD meta-analysis projects.

+    [1] Riley RD, Tierney J, Stewart LA (Eds).
+Individual Participant Data Meta-Analysis: A Handbook for Healthcare Research.
+Wiley, Chichester; 2021

+-   Video Recording

+    ```
+    {{< youtube Oe-IVyroHzw >}}

 ## April 18, 2025, 11 am CST

 ***Synthesizing Qualitative Evidence in Education: Opportunities and Challenges of Meta-Aggregation***